 Most rotator cuff injuries are an inflammation of the tendon called tendonitis.
-The tendon gets overworked or sometimes gets pinched between the bones of the shoulder and becomes inflamed.
-This term is “impingement syndrome.”
-In addition, there is a bursa which lies between the rotator cuff and the bone of the scapula (acromion).
-This bursa is a fluid filled sac that reduces the friction between the tendon and the acromion.
+The tendon gets overworked or sometimes gets pinched between the bones of the shoulder and becomes inflamed; this term is “impingement syndrome.”
+Additionally, there is a bursa that lies between the rotator cuff and the bone of the scapula (acromion).
+This bursa is a fluid-filled sac that reduces the friction between the tendon and the acromion.
 Sometimes this subacromial bursa becomes inflamed along with the tendon, a condition called “bursitis.”

 Sometimes the tendonitis will progress to the point that the tendon becomes frayed or torn.
-Tears of the rotator cuff can be partial thickness tears and only go part way through the tendon.
+Rotator cuff tears can be partial thickness tears and only go part way through the tendon.
 Full thickness tears extend all the way through the tendon, and the tendon is detached from the bone.
 Once a rotator cuff tear has occurred they do not heal.

 How is the rotator cuff injured?

 Most commonly, the rotator cuff tendons wear and weaken with use until they eventually tear.
-In addition, a tendon that already has some “wear and tear” or a small amount of trauma from a pulling or lifting injury, can lead to a full thickness tear.
-Occasionally, there is a severe traumatic injury, such as an accident or fall, may also cause a tear.
+A tendon that already has some “wear and tear” or a small amount of trauma from a pulling or lifting injury can lead to a full thickness rotator cuff tear.
+A severe traumatic injury, such as an accident or fall, may also cause a tear.

 Rotator cuff tears occur most commonly in patients age 50 and older, and in people who play sports or perform a lot of overhead work.

 Injuries to the rotator cuff most typically cause pain, especially with overhead activities.
-In addition, rotator cuff injuries or tears cause shoulder pain at night and lead to difficulty sleeping.
+Rotator cuff tears or injuries cause shoulder pain at night and lead to difficulty sleeping.
 Most patients that have a rotator cuff injury will complain of pain on the lateral or side of the shoulder.
-With large rotator cuff tears you may notice weakness in performing overhead activities.
-You may also have pain with daily living activities, such as dressing, bathing, and reaching outward.
+With large rotator cuff tears, you may notice weakness in performing overhead activities.
+You may also have pain with normal daily activities, such as dressing, bathing, and reaching outward.

-Do I need x-rays, MRI or any other test?
+Do I need an X-ray, MRI, or any other test?

 A set of x-rays is usually ordered to evaluate the bones around the shoulder.
 The bone above the rotator cuff, called the acromion, can be hooked or have a bone spur, which leads to pinching and irritation of the rotator cuff.
-X-rays are also used to evaluate for arthritis of the shoulder joint (glenohumeral joint) and acromio-clavicular joint (AC joint).
-MRI Arthrogram may be ordered if a rotator cuff tear is suspected or if the patient is not improving with conservative treatment.
+X-rays are also used to evaluate for arthritis of the shoulder joint (glenohumeral joint) and acromioclavicular joint (AC joint).
+An MRI arthrogram may be ordered if a rotator cuff tear is suspected or if the patient is not improving with conservative treatment.

 Is there other damage to the shoulder when the rotator cuff is injured?

-There is frequently other damage to the shoulder that can occur with rotator cuff injuries.
+Frequently, other damage to the shoulder can occur with rotator cuff injuries.
 The biceps tendon, which runs from the muscle in the front of the arm to the top of the shoulder joint, can become frayed or torn.
 You can also tear the labrum which is a fibrous ring of tissue that surrounds the shoulder socket.
-In addition, the acromioclavicular joint, the joint on top of the shoulder, can become damaged or arthritic.
+Additionally, the acromioclavicular joint, the joint on top of the shoulder, can become damaged or arthritic.
 Arthritis of the acromioclavicular joint commonly occurs along with rotator cuff injuries or tears.

-What are the treatment options for rotator cuff injuries?
+What are the rotator cuff tear treatment options?

-For cases involving full thickness tears of the rotator cuff, the tear can sometimes be repaired completely arthroscopically.
-The bone is prepared for the tendon to be reattached, and then metal anchors (titanium suture anchors) are placed in the bone which contain sutures.
-These sutures are then weaved through the tendon, and the tendon is mobilized back to its bony attachment.
+For cases involving full thickness rotator cuff tears, the tear can sometimes be repaired completely arthroscopically.
+The bone is prepared for the tendon to be reattached, and then metal anchors (titanium suture anchors) are placed in the bone, which contains sutures.
+These sutures are then weaved through the tendon and the tendon is mobilized back to its bony attachment.
 These metal anchors are deep in the bone and do not need to be removed.

 If the tear is large or longstanding, the surgery in rare cases needs to be performed with an open incision.
 This incision is made in the area of the rotator cuff on the side of the shoulder, and the repair is performed with suture anchors and bone tunnels.
-This is called a “belts and suspenders” repair, which is the strongest repair that can be performed.
+This “belts and suspenders” repair is the strongest repair that can be performed.
 This is called a “mini-open” rotator cuff repair.

 While complications are not common, all surgery has associated risk.
 Possible complications include stiffness of the shoulder after surgery or recurrent pain.
-Other complications include an infection, bleeding, nerve damage or problems with the anesthesia.
+Other complications include infection, bleeding, nerve damage, or problems with the anesthesia.